JohnPaton/airbase/README.md

   Use -c/--country and -p/--pollutant to restrict the download specific countries and pollutants, or -C/--city and -p/--pollutant to restrict the download specific cities and pollutants, e.g.
-  - download only Norwegian, Danish and Finish sites airbase historical -c NO -c DK -c FI
+  - download only from Norwegian, Danish and Finish sites airbase historical -c NO -c DK -c FI
   - download only SO2, PM10 and PM2.5 observations
     airbase historical -p SO2 -p PM10 -p PM2.5